albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 The [`this` keyword](https://docs.oracle.com/javase/tutorial/java/javaOO/thiskey.html) represents the object and instance methods can access the object they are currently interacting with using `this` keyword.

 One can simply say that when an instance method is invoked, a new variable is made available to the method through which the instance method can interact with the object.
 In the [previous example](#adding-more-state-to-our-objects), the `this` keyword was only used in one place, and yet it works.
-The `this` keyword is only required when we need to make a distinction between a local variable and class property.
+The `this` keyword is only required when we need to make a distinction between a local variable and a class property.
 With that said, we can use the `this` keyword to refer to both properties and instance methods.

 Consider the following example.